seattle homes; bellevue homes; seattle real estate agent

 • Your time horizon and how consistently you invest if you rent matter more than any single “average” return number.

-If $1.5M is not your price point, that is okay; $1.5M is a ridiculous sum of money.
-The good news: the math scales roughly in proportion to sales price.
-If you want to see this tuned to your actual budget and neighborhoods, that is something we can model with your real numbers.
+If $1.5M is not your price point, that is okay.
+The math scales roughly in proportion to price.
+If you want this tuned to your actual budget and neighborhoods, we can model it with your real numbers.

 Purchase assumptions: